Science

 Science Statement of Intent:

-‘Through an inquiry-based curriculum, children will experience the joy of finding out about the fascinating world in which they live.
-By asking questions, exploring, and investigating their ideas and developing an understanding of working scientifically children will foster a life-long love of science and an appreciation of the intrinsic role it plays in every-day life’.
+‘Through our engaging curriculum, children will experience the joy of finding out about the fascinating world in which they live.
+By asking questions, exploring, and investigating their ideas and developing an understanding of working scientifically, children will foster a life-long love of science and an appreciation of the intrinsic role it plays in every-day life’.

 Intent

-We want our children to recognise that their natural curiosity of the world in which they live is the foundation of the questioning, hypothesising and investigation of the world around them that will enable them to reach their own conclusions and lead other people in thinking.
-This is the essence of Science.
+We want our children to recognise that their natural curiosity is the foundation to questioning, hypothesising and investigating the world around them and that will enable them to reach their own conclusions.
+This is the essence of science.

-As a result of our ambitious, inspiring and enriching Science curriculum, founded in the principles of Inquiry Based Learning, every child has access to a broad and enriching Science knowledge base.
-They learn to foster their deepinging understanding and natural curiosity of the world around them that is the cornerstone for thinking and behaving scientifically.
+As a result of our ambitious, inspiring and enriching Science curriculum, every child has access to a broad and enriching Science knowledge base.
+They learn to foster their deepening understanding and natural curiosity of the world around them that is the cornerstone for thinking and behaving scientifically.
 Our objective is to nurture a lifelong love of science with limitless possibilities for scientific learning.
 We aim to actively inspire our children to grow up wanting to be surgeons, astronauts, forensic scientists or microbiologists!
-We also want to inspire lawyers, bankers, chief exectuives and accountants to understand how the discipline of developing knowledge and understanding in a scientific way enriches them personally and professionally.
+We also want to inspire lawyers, bankers, chief executives and accountants to understand how the discipline of developing knowledge and understanding in a scientific way enriches them personally and professionally.

 Every SKPS child is encouraged to embrace and relish the scientific opportunities they are presented with.
 Our goal is for SKPS pupils to flourish in their school science lessons, and to fondly remember and successfully utilise their science learning as they journey through life.
 To achieve this aim, science lessons are exciting, practical and interactive sessions that foster independent thinking and thought-provoking questioning.